benlaug/labgen/README.md

 ## References

 [1] B. Laugraud, S. Piérard, and M. Van Droogenbroeck.
-LaBGen: A method based on motion detection for generating the background of a scene. *Pattern Recognition Letters*, 2016.
+LaBGen: A method based on motion detection for generating the background of a scene. *Pattern Recognition Letters*, in press.

 [2] B. Laugraud, S. Piérard, M. Braham, M. Van Droogenbroeck.
 Simple median-based method for stationary background generation using background subtraction algorithms. *International Conference on Image Analysis and Processing (ICIAP), Workshop on Scene Background Modeling and Initialization (SBMI)*, 9281:477-484, 2015.